Ardmore Studios

-Ardmore Studios, in Bray, County Wicklow, is Irelands's only four wall studio.
+Ardmore Studios, in Bray, County Wicklow, is Ireland's oldest film studio.

 It opened in 1958 under the management of Emmet Dalton and Louis Elliman.
 Since then, it has evolved through many managements and owners.
-It has been the base for many successful Irish and international productions, including The Spy Who Came in from the Cold to Fair City, Braveheart, My Left Foot and Veronica Guerin.
+It has been the base for many successful Irish and international productions, including The Spy Who Came in from the Cold, Fair City, Braveheart, My Left Foot and Veronica Guerin.